 Screw the lens into the lens mount.
 If using a SUI supplied SOLO lens, no spacer is needed.
 Other lenses require the C-mount spacer between the lens and the camera lens mount.

 The C-mount standard back focal distance is 0.69 inch / 17.5mm.
 The camera back focal distance is shown in Figure 1 and Figure 2 as dimension E and is dependent on the spectral response of the camera.
-The back focal distance dimension for SWIR-only cameras is listed in the middle column labeled “C” and the back focal distance dimension for NIR/VIS cameras is listed in the column labeled “C VIS/NIR”.
+The back focal distance dimension for SWIR-only cameras is listed in the middle column labeled “C”.

 The optical image plane (dimension C on Figure 1 and Figure 2) takes the index of refraction at 1550nm and thickness of the sapphire window and InP layer into account.